 Downloading the setup package

 First thing’s first, you have to fetch the installation package on your device before being able to benefit from this VPN’s service’s capabilities.
-In order to do that, you need to purchase a subscription plan from this link, then heading anywhere on their website (anywhere where you can see the top toolbar, since the website frequently redirects to offer pages), hover your mouse cursor over the “Our Apps” menu, then select your favorite device from the combo menu.
+In order to do that, you need to purchase a subscription plan (save 80% on Ivacy now), head anywhere on their website (anywhere where you can see the top toolbar, since the website frequently redirects to offer pages), hover your mouse cursor over the “Our Apps” menu, then select your favorite device from the combo menu.

 You can choose from various devices that are sorted in several categories including Smartphone & Tablets, Desktop & Laptops, Extensions, Consoles and the generic “Devices” section that holds Kodi, Amazon Fire Stick, and Android TV.